acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 * Produces a `SyntheticBeanBuildItem` using a `BuildProducer`
 * Consumes (hint: these are the method arguments)
-  * `AppinfoConfig` for accessing the build time config properties
+  * `AppinfoConfig` for accessing the build time config
   * The `LaunchModeBuildItem` which contains the mode quarkus is started.
   * The `AppinfoRecorder` to record the invocation
   * A `BuildProducer<SyntheticBeanBuildItem>` object